rrwick/Bacsort/README.md

 ## Instructions

 What follows are instructions for using Bacsort to refine the species labels for one or more genera of interest.
 All Bacsort commands need to be run in the same directory, which I'll call the 'base directory' for the remainder of these docs (or `bacsort_base_dir` in example paths).
-The scripts will create directories and files where it is run, so I would recommended running it from a new directory:
+The scripts will create directories and files in the base directory, so I would recommend creating a new directory for this purpose:

 ```
 mkdir bacsort_results